- Term: Fall 2017.

 Lecture notes and exercises

-Here are the Lecture notes: including all of Ch.6.
+Here are the Lecture notes: up to and including Chapter 14 and the Appendix.

 The exercises 2.1-2.6 are due on Thursday, Sep.
 14, in class.